Anti Phishing Training

 Making anti-phishing training optional

 Your company should emphasize that anti-phishing training is important for the company's success and that everyone must attend such training.
-Managers or C-level staff often need more time for such training, and companies often ignore their absence in security training.
+Managers or C-level staff often claim they need more time for such training, and companies often ignore their absence in security training.
 This can be dangerous as it takes a single non-security-aware employee to put the entire company at risk, regardless of their position in the company!

 Not testing after anti-phishing training

 Even if anti-phishing training is mandatory, employees may scroll through the content or stay on the phone without paying attention to the training.
 By demanding a final test at the end of each training, there is a better chance that employees study and learn the material in depth.
-Additionally, you can hold phishing simulations and test the results of the anti-phishing training in real-life attack simulations.
-You can then have a clear overview of the employees who fell victim to the test and require follow-up anti-phishing training.

 One-click phishing campaign setup with IronScales (source)